-For infomation about my current classes MATH132, MATH440, and MATH480 please login to cougar courses.
+For information about my classes please login to cougar courses.

 For more information about previous classes and more see web page.

 Habilitation, Mathematics, Johannes Gutenberg University Mainz, Germany, 2001